Public Law & Policy Research Unit (PLPRU)

 - Facilitate and host workshops and conferences within our areas of expertise.

 - Promote community understanding and participation in legal and policy debate.

 The Research Unit facilitates and hosts seminars, workshops and conferences on these areas of law and policy, as well as coordinating submissions to government and parliamentary bodies on current issues.
 Our members are committed to active community engagement.

-- Dr Anna Olijnk (Deputy director)
+- Dr Anna Olijnyk (Director)